 - to foster an interest in gardening, horticulture and conservation

 - to carry out projects contributing towards beautification of the town of Shrewsbury

 - to provide scholarships for students residing in the town of Shrewsbury pursuing a course of study in agriculture, horticulture, environmental science, or a related field.

 A Little About Us

-On June 24, 1957, a group of fourteen women met at the home of Ann Claflin, to discuss the formation of a garden club in the town of Shrewsbury.
+On June 24, 1957, a group of fourteen women met at the home of Ann Claflin, to discuss the formation of a garden club in the town of Shrewsbury in Massachusetts.
 Thus began the Shrewsbury Garden Club.
 Today the Shrewsbury Garden Club is still dedicated to upholding the mission established by those original fourteen women.
-We have 57 Active members and 12 Supporting members.